 You must explain why you need the continuance.
 You will also almost always have to show good cause.
 "Good cause" means a very good reason for not being able to get ready for your case or go to your trial on the scheduled date.

-Getting a trial continuance can be complicated.
-Talk with a lawyer and read your local court rules before filing a motion for a trial continuance.
+Talk with a lawyer before filing a motion for a trial continuance.
 Most counties have their own rules about when and how you can get a trial continuance.

-You need more time to get ready because you could not get legal advice yet.
-You should tell the judge the specific reasons you have not been able to get advice yet.
-Examples: You live outside Washington, or you have contacted several places for help but have not been able to talk to a lawyer yet.
+- You are still trying to get legal advice.
+You should tell the judge why you have not been able to get advice yet.
+(Examples: You live outside Washington.
+You have contacted several places for help but have not been able to talk to a lawyer yet).
 You would explain what steps you have taken to try to get help.
 Tell the judge if you have an appointment to meet with a lawyer or legal services.

-You need more time to respond because you have a disability or are temporarily disabled, cannot read, or have problems with reading, writing or understanding.
+- You need more time to respond because you have a disability or a temporary disability, cannot read, or have problems with reading, writing or understanding.

-You do not speak English as your first language and need more time to find someone to translate the papers you were served and prepare your response.
+- You do not speak English as your first language.
+You need more time to find someone to translate the papers served on you and prepare your response.
 (You are entitled to have an interpreter at any court hearing if you do not speak English as a first language.)

-You cannot get the evidence you need by the date your response is due.
-Example: There is a dispute over the parenting plan.
-The other party has said things about you that are not true.
-You may need more time to get declarations from other people and school, medical, and/or criminal records.
+- You cannot get the evidence you need by the date your response is due.
+Example: This is a custody case.
+The other party said things about you that are not true.
+You need more time to get declarations from other people and school, medical, and/or criminal records.

-Find out what the local rules for continuances are by talking to a lawyer before your hearing; or asking the court clerk, facilitator, or law librarian.
+Find out the local rules for continuances.
+Talk to a lawyer before your hearing, or ask the court clerk, facilitator, or law librarian.
 Or check the Superior Court's website.
 The local rules may be there: www.courts.wa.gov/court_rules/?fa=court_rules.local&group=local.

 Continuance by Agreement

-Contact the other party or their lawyer to find out if the other party will agree to a continuance.
+- Contact the other party or their lawyer.
+Ask if they will agree to a continuance.
 If the other party has a lawyer, you must contact the lawyer.

-If you contact the other party or lawyer by phone, follow up with a letter, fax, or email stating you asked for a continuance.
+If you contact the other party or lawyer by phone, follow up with a letter, fax, or email.

-If the other party or lawyer agrees to a continuance, ask them to put something in writing (letter, fax, or email) confirming this.
-It should also say the new hearing date, if possible.
+If the other party or lawyer agrees to a continuance, ask them to put it in writing (letter, fax, or email).
+It should say the new hearing date, if possible.

 The other party or lawyer must tell the court they want the hearing continued.
 Call the court clerk.
-Make sure the other party has told the court the hearing is continued.
-Ask the clerk whether if a new hearing date has been set.
+Make sure this has happened.
+Ask the clerk if there is a new hearing date.